Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Financial Incentives

 To further support our finding that ad networks still work with misinformation websites to a large extent, we utilize the Science Feedback dataset on news websites credibility~\cite{scienceFeedbackDataset}.
 The researchers behind this dataset have accumulated a list of over 20K news websites from more than 100 countries.
 For each news website they assign a score reflecting its credibility, aggregating pre-existing and publicly available evaluations from trustworthy entities (\ie academic researchers, fact-checking organizations, expert raters).

 We access the original list and successfully fetch the \adstxt files of $\sim$7K news websites in July 2024.
 We perform a similar analysis as described earlier, but here, we make use of the list's original classification system and focus on websites labeled as ``Generally unreliable'' and ``Least reliable''.
 We are able to extract 2,459 unreliable news websites with at least one \texttt{DIRECT} record in their \adstxt files and present our findings in Figure~\ref{fig:ScienceFeedbackAdsTxtSellersJsonBusinessRelationships}.
 We discover a similar behavior with our previous findings.
-Popular and legitimate ad networks have a direct business contract with hundreds of unreliable news websites and this relationship is recognized by both the websites and ad networks.
+Popular and legitimate ad networks have a direct business contract with hundreds of unreliable news websites, and this relationship is recognized by both the websites and ad networks.
 Finally, in Figure~\ref{fig:ScienceFeedbackAdsTxtReliability} we focus on the signatories of the Code of Practice on Disinformation and explore their direct business relationships with news websites of various credibility scores.
 We find that these ad networks work with all news websites and do not seem to have a distinctively different policy for unreliable news websites.
 In the case of Google, we find that it works with almost as many of the least reliable websites (percentage wise) as with the most reliable.

 \begin{leftbar} \textbf{Finding 3:} Two years after the Strengthened Code of Practice on Disinformation was signed, even the ad networks that signed the \cop do not considerably distinguish between unreliable and reliable news sources, allowing publishers to generate ad revenue from false claims. \end{leftbar}